-After years of teaching swing dancing, a YouTube video prompted Dawn Xiana Moon to reinvent herself as a tribal bellydancer.
+After years of teaching swing dancing, a YouTube video prompted Dawn Xiana Moon to reinvent herself as a fusion bellydancer.
 She studied with Stephanie Barto of Read My Hips and soon after was invited to join the troupe, performing 100 shows a year at venues like the Chicago Field Museum and Alhambra Palace for almost a decade; she's trained extensively with Kami Liddle and other teachers all over the country.
-She was recently named Chicago's "Best Dancer" and "Best Stage Performer" by the Chicago Reader.
-In addition to her work as a dancer, Dawn is a singer-songwriter who's performed in 10 states and released two albums - she fuses elements from traditional Chinese music with folk, pop, and jazz (and was also runner-up for Chicago's "Best Singer-Songwriter" and nominated "Best World Music Act" this year).
-She's also written cultural commentary, essays, and design articles for publications like TechCrunch; acted in theatre and independent films; designed graphics for Anheuser-Busch; and coded websites for the University of Chicago.
+She's been featured on Britain's Got Talent and was named Chicago's "Best Dancer" (2019) and "Best Stage Performer" (2019, 2020) by the Chicago Reader.
+She is also a singer-songwriter that has toured through 10 states; her latest album features folk/pop with influences from jazz and traditional Chinese music.
+(She was also runner-up for Chicago's "Best Singer-Songwriter" (2019) and "Best International/World Music Act" (2020).
+Dawn is also a UX designer and web developer currently working to make Medicaid better.

 Research scientist by day, bellydancer by night, Kamrah is basically a superhero.
 Oh, and they can kick your butt too: They have 13 years of experience in a variety of martial arts, won third place at Tae Kwon Do World Championships (White Belt), and studied kung fu with Lou Illar (Sidekicks with Chuck Norris).
 As a bellydancer, Kamrah has been performing traditional, cabaret, and tribal fusion since 2001; they currently perform throughout the country as a soloist at places like Chicago's Double Door and were featured on NBC.
 Kamrah has taught at Tribal Fest in Sebastopol, CA, the largest tribal bellydance festival in the world, Tribal Revolution, Bayou Belly, and Tempest's Waking Persephone (Seattle).